Combination Chemotherapy in Treating Young Patients With Newly Diagnosed Liver Cancer

 Experimental: High-risk group (regimen W)

-Patients receive up front VI chemotherapy comprising vincristine sulfate IV on days 1 and 8 and irinotecan hydrochloride IV over 90 minutes on days 1-5.
+(regimen W replaced by regimen H as of Amendment 3B) Patients receive up front VI chemotherapy comprising vincristine sulfate IV on days 1 and 8 and irinotecan hydrochloride IV over 90 minutes on days 1-5.
 Treatment with VI repeats every 21 days for 2 courses in the absence of disease progression or unacceptable toxicity.
-Responding patients then receive 6 courses of C5VD with 1 courses of VI in between each 2-course block and non-responding patients receive 6 courses of C5VD in the absence of disease progression or unacceptable toxicity.
-Patients undergo tumor resection or liver transplantation after course 4 of C5VD followed by 2 courses of adjuvant C5VD.
+Patients with disease response then receive 6 courses of C5VD with 1 courses of VI in between each 2-course block.
+Patients with no disease response receive 6 courses of C5VD in the absence of disease progression or unacceptable toxicity.

 |